 While UVA and UVB rays can cause serious and life-threatening medical conditions, you can minimize the risks by taking steps to protect yourself:

-- Always wear sunscreen with a minimum SPF of 30.
+- Always wear sunscreen with a zinc oxide concentration of at least 8% and a minimum SPF of 30.

 - Wear sun-protective clothing like long sleeved-clothing, sunglasses, and hats.